bryanirl/Top-Projects/Social Media Sentiment and Renewable Energy Stocks/README.md

 This project analyzes how social media sentiment around renewable energy (e.g., solar, wind, renewable companies) impacts the stock prices of renewable energy firms.
 Sentiment is gathered from X (formerly Twitter) and correlated with stock price data to explore if and how public sentiment influences market performance.

 Primary Goals:
--**Identify correlations** between social media sentiment and stock price changes.
+- **Identify correlations** between social media sentiment and stock price changes.
--**Provide visual insights** on sentiment trends and stock movements over time.
+- **Provide visual insights** on sentiment trends and stock movements over time.
--**Create a predictive model** to assess sentiment impact on stock prices.
+- **Create a predictive model** to assess sentiment impact on stock prices.

 ---